Can you see much Wildlife in Manuel Antonio National Park, Costa Rica?

 READ MORE: Unique Costa Rica Itinerary: 2-Week Wildlife Watching Road Trip

-After finding the anteaters Milenlli took us to a hollow tree that was home to a female Four-eyed Opossum and her young.
+After finding the anteaters, Milenlli took us to a hollow tree that was home to a female Four-eyed Opossum and her young.
 Both were at home, snoozing peacefully inside their snug ‘nest’.

 Manuel Antonio National Park Wildlife

 We spent the afternoon wildlife watching in Manuel Antonio National Park.
 Unfortunately, like most other popular and easily accessible national parks anywhere in the world, Manuel Antonio was overcrowded and overdeveloped.
-It did contain an impressive array of wildlife though.
+It did contain an impressive array of wildlife, though.

-The most popular way of visiting the park is with a guide, but we chose to explore on our own.
+The most popular way to visit the park is with a guide, but we chose to explore independently.
 Haunted by the memories of the Kinkajou night walk in Monteverde, we ignored the countless groups of tourists clustered around their guides and staring intently into the canopy through a scope.
-No doubt a fair share of these sightings was crickets, spiders and iguanas, although a few had a sloth or an interesting bird in their sights.

 READ MORE: 50 Outstanding Safari Holidays Destinations Outside of Africa